Your Employees and You

-Business Retirement Plans and Other Employee Benefits
+Small Business Retirement Plans and Investments

-State Farm® can assist you with business retirement plans and other employee benefits.
-We have a knowledgeable team that will help design a plan with your goals in mind.
+State Farm® can assist you with small business retirement plans and other employee benefits.
+We have a knowledgeable team that will help design a plan with your investment goals in mind.
 Your local State Farm agent can educate you and your employees on how business retirement plans work, the benefits of participation, and how it will grow with your business every step of the way.

 At State Farm, we know that hiring and retaining the right employees is important to your business's success.
 We can help you offer an attractive benefits package that will help you recruit and retain the best employees.

 Individual(k) For businesses with no common-law employees, this plan allows owner(s) to maximize their contributions.
 Employer contributions are tax deductible to the business and salary deferrals can be made on a pre-tax basis (which are excluded from income for federal income tax purposes) or as Designated Roth Contributions.

 SEP IRA Simplified Employee Pension (SEP) plans allow the business to make all contributions for eligible employees.
 There are no administration costs, minimal paperwork, and all contributions are tax deductible to the business.